UCSB “Network Systems”

 the class by broadcasting my answer to the entire class.

-If you plan to come to office hours for questions about homework, please be
+If you come to office hours with questions about homework, please be

-prepared to show attempts at solving the problem that you prepared before
+prepared to show written careful attempts at solving the problem that

 Help during exams